Greece returns to bond markets, says end of bailout nears

 In the biggest bomb explosion the capital has seen in years, a booby-trapped car detonated on a street near a central bank building which houses the offices of the IMF's resident representative.

-The blast happened a stone's throw away from the finance ministry, the privatisations agency and the headquarters of Piraeus Bank, the country's second-biggest lender.
+The blast happened a stone's throw away from the finance ministry, the privatisations agency and the headquarters of Piraeus Bank (BOPr.AT), the country's second-biggest lender.

 No-one has yet claimed responsibility for the attack, which caused damage but no injuries and which police believe was carried out by leftist or anarchist guerrilla groups.